INDIA: WOMEN OF LADAKH PHOTOGRAPHY TOURS WITH WILD IMAGES

 Today we leave Dha Hanu and drive back along the Indus Valley, stopping at some ancient petroglyphs on the way to Takmachik.
 The tiny village of Takmachik sits on a hillside overlooking the Indus and from here we will take a walk around the village to photograph local people.
 If time allows we will also village a beautiful line of chortens that adorn the gateway to the village for sunset.
 We will stay overnight at a local homestay.

 This morning our final formal photography shoot for women in Perak will take place in and around Takmachik village and we will enjoy a morning doing photography around the main village street and side streets.
-After some refreshments we will make our way slowly back to Leh where we will enjoy a night at the Grand Dragon Hotel before the next leg of our journey to the high altitude lakes of Ladakh.
+After some refreshments we will make our way slowly back to Leh where we will enjoy a night at a hotel before the next leg of our journey to the high altitude lakes of Ladakh.